 Orders are shipped by Purolator, and come in a box delivered inside a discreet, sealed Purolator bag.
 All orders require a signature upon delivery, and PO Box addresses are not accepted.

-We are in the process of developing a compassionate pricing program.
+We are in the process of developing a program for Veterans.
 More details will be coming soon.

 Cannabis sativa and cannabis indica are the two main varieties of cannabis, a plant in the Cannabaceae family.
 Sativa cannabis plants are characterized by their long, narrow leaves and wispy bud structure.
 They tend to provide uplifting, euphoric effects when consumed.
 Indica varieties, on the other hand, produce shorter, thicker leaves and more compact buds.
 Indica strains tend to induce a heavy body "high," often with more relaxing and sometimes sedative effects.

 When a sativa plant is cross-bred with an indica plant, the result is known as a hybrid.
 The majority of cannabis strains in existence today are hybrids, and produce effects varying from relaxing to uplifting.
 Hybrids can be further classified as sativa-dominant or indica-dominant, depending on which traits the plant inherits.